Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Standing assumptions, definitions, and technical background

 \item When~$k = 1$, condition~\eqref{eq:tensy-lip} reduces to the Lipschitzness of the partial gradient~$\gy f$, namely

 Moreover, due to~\eqref{eq:tensy-xx} we can assume, without loss of generality, that~$\sigma_1 = \mu$.
 Meanwhile,~\eqref{eq:tensy-xx} is a second order condition: it implies that~$\hxx f$ is differentiable in~$y$ almost everywhere on~$X$, and allows to preserve weak convexity in~$x$ after the Taylor expansion in~$y$.
-Note that~\eqref{eq:tensy-xx} holds with~$\tau_1 = 0$ (in fact, with~$\tau_k = 0$ for~$k \ge 1$) for bilinearly-coupled (BC) objectives:
+Note that~\eqref{eq:tensy-xx} holds with~$\tau_1 = 0$ (in fact, with~$\tau_k = 0$ for~$k \ge 1$) \odima{when the objective is {\em bilinearly coupled} (BC):}

 \item When~$k = 2$, condition~\eqref{eq:tensy-lip} reduces to the Lipschitzness of the partial Hessian~$\hyy f$, namely